 About Our Program

-Physicians choose the Advanced Heart Failure and Transplant Cardiology Fellowship at The Minneapolis Heart Institute and HCMC for its outstanding focus on clinical training and research, and its dual-site program, which showcases the full range of cardiovascular services and patient pathology in both public and private hospital settings.
+The Advanced Heart Failure and Transplant Cardiology Fellowship program offers outstanding clinical training and research at its dual-site program, showcasing a full range of cardiovascular services and patient pathology.

-Our fellows rotate at HCMC, one of the leading Level I Trauma Centers and public training hospitals in the country, and at the Minneapolis Heart Institute® of Abbott-Northwestern Hospital, an internationally recognized private practice medical center.
-At both locations, our fellows work one-on-one with practicing faculty, utilizing the latest technology to treat patients of all backgrounds.
+Our fellows rotate at Hennepin Healthcare, one of the leading Level I Trauma Centers and public training hospitals in the country, and at the Minneapolis Heart Institute of Abbott-Northwestern Hospital, an internationally recognized private practice medical center.
+Our fellows work one-on-one with practicing faculty, using the latest technology to treat patients.

-Working together, we train advanced heart failure and transplant cardiologists with superb clinical skills, a lifelong commitment to learning, and the ability to function as leaders in their medical communities.
+Working together, fellows gain advanced clinical skills, a lifelong commitment to learning, and the ability to function as leaders in their medical communities.